MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ---

-## Refrigerant Model
+### Refrigerant System

+The refrigerant cycle comprises compressor, condenser, chiller expansion valve (EV1), evaporator expansion value (EV2), chiller, and evaporator.
+More information regarding the refrigerant cycle is available at [2].

+The refrigerant flow is driven by the compressor, which is connected to the HV electrical network.
+The refrigerant flow continues to the condenser where heat is dissipated to the air.
+The air flow within the condenser is driven by the vehicle speed the condenser fan.
+Latter is connected to the LV network.

+The refrigerant then flows through EV1 and EV2 and continues to chiller and evaporator.
+In the chiller, the refrigerant absorbs heat from the coolant cycle.
+In the evaporator the refrigerant absorbs heat from the cabin air and continues its way back to the compressor.

+The model simulated here is representative of a Valeo-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.
 - Refrigerant: **R1234yf**
 - Thermodynamic model: **Two-phase**
 - Phase change: Enabled

 ---
-The model is representative of a Valeo-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.

 ## Simulink
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.